sous-chefs/rvm/README.md

     node['rvm']['branch'] = "crazy"

-The default is `nil` which corresponds to the master branch.
+The default is `"stable"` which corresponds to the stable release branch.

 ### <a name="attributes-version"></a> version

-A specific tagged version to use when installing system-wide.
+A specific tagged version or head of a branch to use when installing system-wide.
 This value is passed directly to the `rvm-installer` script and current valid values are:

-`"head"` (the default, last git commit), `"latest"` (last tagged release version) and a specific tagged version of the form `"1.2.3"`.
-You may want to use a specific version of RVM to prevent differences in deployment from one day to the next (RVM head moves pretty darn quickly):
+* `"head"` - the default, last git commit on a branch
+* a specific tagged version of the form `"1.2.3"`.

+You may want to use a specific version of RVM to prevent differences in deployment from one day to the next (RVM head moves pretty darn quickly).

+**Note** that if a version number is used, then `"none"` should be the value of the `branch` attribute.
+For example:

-    node['rvm']['version'] = "1.7.0"
+    node['rvm']['version'] = "1.13.4"
+    node['rvm']['branch']  = "none"

-The default is `nil`, which corresponds to RVM `"head"`.
+The default is `"head"`.

 ### <a name="attributes-upgrade"></a> upgrade

 Determines how to handle installing updates to the RVM framework system-wide.
-There are currently 3 valid values:
+The value of this string is passed to `rvm get`.
+The possible values include:

 * `"none"`, `false`, or `nil`: will not update RVM and leave it in its current state.
-* `"stable"`: runs `rvm get stable` which downloads and installs RVM from branch *"stable"*.
-* `"latest"`: runs `rvm get latest` which downloads and installs the latest tagged version of RVM.
-* `"head"`: runs the infamous `rvm get head` which clones (via git) and installs the latest RVM repository HEAD.
+* Any other value is passed to `rvm get` as described on the [upgrading][rvm_upgrading] page.
+For example: `"latest"`, `"stable"`, and `"branch mpapis/shoes"`.

 The default is `"none"`.